Storm safety

 Before calling PG&E about a power outage, determine if power is out only in your building, or if the entire neighborhood is out.
 Check to see whether neighbors are affected.
 If only your residence is without power, check circuit breakers and fuse boxes to see if the problem is limited to the home electric system.

-To report an outage call 1-800-743-5002.
+Report an outage online or call 1-800-743-5002.
 Our phone lines may become very busy during major storms, so we ask for your patience when you are trying to reach us.

 Visit the outage map for a status report on your outage and an anticipated time your power will be turned back on.